kartikk221/hyper-express/docs/Router.md

     * **Supports** both synchronous and asynchronous route `handler` functions.
     * **Supports** path parameters with `:param` prefix.
         * **Example:** `/api/v1/users/:action/:id` will populate `Request.path_parameters` with `id` value from path.
+* `set_error_handler(Function: handler)`: Binds a scoped error handler and returns the current `Router`.
+    * Route errors use the innermost mounted router handler, then parent routers, then the server handler.
+    * Handlers may be assigned before or after mounting, including when the same router is mounted more than once.
+* `set_not_found_handler(Function: handler)`: Binds a scoped not-found handler and returns the current `Router`.
+    * An unmatched request uses the longest matching router mount boundary.
+Equal boundaries use first-mount order, then fall back through parents to the server.
 * `ws(String: pattern, Object: options, Function: handler)`: Creates a **websocket** listening route allowing for websocket connections.
     * **Example Handler**: `(Websocket: ws) => { /* A websocket connection has opened */ }`
     * **Parameter** `options`[`Object`]: This parameter is **optional** thus you can simply provide a `pattern` and `handler` for simpler code.